Urged To Take A Christmas Break

 “A star?
 In the sky?
 Leading you to some child?”
 Herod asked, laughing.

-Adorned by countless twinkling white lights, an amazing eight-pointed star, shining ever so brighter than the rest.
-In the center there seemed to be a cross, as Jessi imagined, pointing it out to Timothy.
+It is so adorned by countless twinkling white lights, an awe-inspiring eight-pointed star, shining ever so brighter than the rest.
+In the center, there seemed to be a cross, as Jessi imagined, pointing it out to Timothy.
 It hovered over the place where the child lay.